JaredCorduan/CIPs/CIP-1694/README.md

 One of the protocol parameters is sufficiently significant to merit special attention: changing the major protocol version enables Cardano to enact controlled hard forks.
-This type of protocol paramater update therefore has a special status, since stake pools must upgrade their nodes so they can support the new protocol version once the hard fork is enacted.
+This type of protocol parameter update therefore has a special status, since stake pools must upgrade their nodes so they can support the new protocol version once the hard fork is enacted.

 ### Shortcomings of the Shelley governance design